-Here are two short clips in which I talk about effective teaching and successful learning.
+Here is a short clip in which I talk about effective teaching and successful learning.

 Effective teaching and successful learning are closely linked to teacher autonomy.
 Even though the concept of autonomy is subject to debate and controversy, there is a general definition that applies particularly well to the teaching profession.
 Instead of following considerations and conditions imposed upon educators from outside, autonomous teachers are able to make their own choices and to determine their own actions.